 There are also positive long-term effects on your child.
 These include heart and vascular diseases, (lung) cancer, COPD, addiction, reduced fertility and cervical cancer.

 The best way to keep your children from using tobacco is by giving them a ‘good model’.
 Two birds with one stone: a healthier life for yourself and for your child.

 Help with smoking cessationHelp with smoking cessation

 Are you thinking about quitting or would you simply like more information?
-Go to the webpage 'Help with smoking cessation' for more information and contact persons.
+Go to the webpage 'Help with giving up smoking' for more information and contact persons.

 This has a few topics about growing up smoke free.
 The leaflet below will provide you with more detailed information.